 While the preparation required of homeowner is fairly standard, most PCOs will provide you with a list of specific prep steps to be completed prior to their visit.
 Because a lack of preparation could make a treatment unsafe or cause reinfestation of the entire home or building, many PCOs will not treat areas that are not prepared to their specifications.

 Today, professionals most often use gel bait insecticides to control and eliminate cockroaches.
 This requires the placement of small beads of gel bait in areas where cockroaches are known or expected to harbor, travel, or feed.
-Just a few of the 12 steps you can take to prepare for service are: cleaning your home prior to the pest control visit and maintaining your home as neatly as possible for long-term results.
-This helps to eliminate competing for food sources for the insects, making the bait more attractive.
+In addition to cleaning your home prior to the pest control visit, you should commit to keeping your home as neat and clean as possible for long-term success.
+This helps to eliminate food sources for the insects, making the bait more attractive.

-The sighting of even a single mouse or rat in your home can mean that there is an entire family (with aunts, uncles, and other kinfolks) living in your home's basement, the walls, or in and between stored items.
-There are ways to get rid of the mice and rats yourself, but there are also likely to be times that you prefer to call on a professional.
+The sighting of even a single mouse or rat in your home can mean that there is an entire family (with aunts, uncles, and other kinfolk) living in your home's basement, in the walls or floors, or in and around stored items.
+There are several ways to get rid of the mice and rats yourself, but there are also likely to be times where it's better to call on a professional.

-- 8 Steps to Prepare for Termite Service.
-Termite knowledge can help homeowners detect problems and understand control, but because of the needed expertise and equipment, it is generally recommended that termite control be left to professionals.
+Knowledge of termites can help homeowners detect problems and understand control methods, but because of the special expertise and equipment required for elimination, it is generally recommended that termite control be left to professionals.
 This is also due to the different species of termites and the specific techniques needed for control of each.
-For example, subterranean termites nest near or below ground, but dry wood termite nests are found above ground.
+For example, subterranean termites nest near or below ground, while dry wood termite nests are found above ground.